Chichimeca War: Chichimecas

 The Chichimeca were a nomadic culture making them very mobile and experts of rough terrain with vegetation filled (mostly cactus) land in which they always looked for hiding spots.
 "His long use of the food native to the Gran Chichimeca gave him far greater mobility than the sedentary invader, who was tied to domesticated livestock, agriculture, and imported supplies.
 The Chichimeca could and did cut off these supplies, destroy the livestock, and thus paralyze the economic and military vitality of the invaders; this was seldom possible in reverse" (Powell 44).
 They attacked in small groups ranging from five to two hundred warriors.
 In one account, with only fifty Zacateco warriors, the Chichimeca killed two hundred Spanish soldiers in one battle.
 They had no shortage of raiding parties because of the highly valued supplies attracting warriors from far off allowing for the highest quality of trade goods.

 As the war escalated, both the Spanish and Chichimeca adapted and bettered their defensive and offensive tactics.
 "He [The Chichimeca] sent spies into Spanish towns for appraisal of the enemy's plans and strength; he developed a far-flung system of lookouts and scouts (atalays); and, in major attacks, settlements were softened by preliminary and apparently systematic killing and stealing of horses and other livestock, this being an attempt, sometimes successful, to change his intended victim from horseman to foot soldier" (Powell 46).
 When they attacked they used a very good tactic that terrified the animals and scared the Spanish.
 The Guachichil especially would disguise themselves as grotesque animals using animal heads and paint then yelled like crazed beasts making the Spanish lose control of horses and livestock.
 The Spanish started to set up many forts, bought mercenaries, and tried to use as many slaves as they could.

 Chichimeca battle tactics were mostly ambushes and raids on the Spanish.
 Some of their raids were conducted by up to 200 men, groups of 40 to 50 warriors were more common, about the size of a modern infantry company or platoon with attachments, respectively.
 During the war, the Chichimecas learned to ride horses and use them in war.
 This was perhaps the first time that the Spanish in North America faced mounted Native warriors.
 The undeniable advantage for the Spanish was their use of horses and other animals of burden that they had introduced to the Americas.
-Horses were unknown to the Americas before the Spanish imported them in 1519.
+Horses were extinct in the Americas before the Spanish reintroduced them in 1519.